 Where in the World?

-- Climb up to the Kotor Fortress for incredible views of the Old Town and surrounding mountains.
-We started our ascent about 1530 on an April afternoon, and our excursion lasted roughly 4 hours.
-We read that you can do the hike more quickly, but we like to take things at a slower pace.
+- Highlights of our time in Kotor included a day trip to pretty Perast, and a hike to the Kotor Fortress.
+This mini trek offered incredible views of Kotor’s Old Town, Bay of Kotor, and surrounding mountains.
+We started our ascent around 15:30 on an April afternoon, and our excursion lasted roughly 4 hours.
+We read that you can do the hike more quickly, but we like to explore at a slower pace.
 Next time, I think we’d start a bit earlier, so that we could maximize the springtime sunshine.

 - We stayed at the Apartments Đukić (affiliate link), which are centrally located in Kotor’s Old Town (or Stari Grad).
 We initially stayed in the Apartments Đukić’s smaller studio apartment, then moved to be a bit larger one a few days later.
 In total, we stayed about 10 days in their properties.
 The two apartments featured all the basics that we needed, and had characteristic grey-stone walls.
 The employee, Stefan, was friendly and eager to help us with any questions we had about Kotor.
 He even allowed us to do our laundry in the apartment’s central laundry area.